 Instructions

-In a large saucepan, bring the almond milk to the boil with the vanilla pod, if using (or vanilla powder/extract).
+In a medium saucepan, bring the almond milk to the boil with the vanilla pod, if using (or vanilla powder/extract).
 Remove the vanilla pod, scraping out the seeds with a sharp knife and return the seeds to the pan.

 Rain in the rice, sugar, salt, rose water (or lemon/orange zest) and dried fruits.
 Using a wooden spoon, initially stir every 3-4 minutes so that the rice doesn't stick together.
 Turn down the heat to medium-low and simmer gently, stirring every 5 minutes.